mittal1787/are-we-really-load-generating/new-experiments/experiment6/README.md

 ```

 ### Hypothesis
-For a distributed set of servers, the load generator will fail to generate the correct load across the server due to the first server holding back when waiting for the second server, and since second server is more work heavy, there is going to be a .
+For a distributed set of servers, the load generator will fail to generate the correct load across the server due to the first server holding back when waiting for the second server, and since second server is more work heavy, the first server is going to hold back longer until the second server is done computing the request, and the wrk2 load generators will try to depend on this, violating the open-loop criteria.

 ## Tail Latency test
 Ground truth: use `tcpdump` to measure the tail latency on the client side.